bocaj23/EZFileShare/README.md

 From here, you type in the desired name into the "To: " box and then hit "Select & Send."
 Once the file is selected the client will attempt to send a file.

 Receiving is a bit trickier.
 For one you must port forward traffic from port 65432 (or the port you select) to your computer.
+There also needs to be a rule in your firewall to accept incoming connections on that same port.
 At which point you will be able to receive files.
 All you do is it start server.